-- NOTE: NETC NOOX will review all documents and photos, and speak with the LC safety managers or subject matter experts (SME) to decide if an on-site observation of the course of instruction will be required to make the final determination. - b.
-LCs (Includes NSTC and NETSAFA): - NOTE: Establishment of more stringent requirements by LCs must be coordinated with NETC NOOX.
+b.
+LCs (Includes NSTC and NETSAFA):

+NOTE: Establishment of more stringent requirements by LCs must be coordinated with NETC NOOX.
 LCs must not duplicate reference (a) or this instruction as a LC instruction.
-Modification of NETC or OPNAV forms is not authorized. - (1) Curricula Related Responsibilities
+Modification of NETC or OPNAV forms is not authorized.

+(1) Curricula Related Responsibilities
-(a) Validate and update the special course indicator (SCI) code within Corporate enterprise Training Activity Resource Systems (CeTARS) whenever HR courses are developed, modified, or when elements of risk are introduced into courses not previously considered HR courses.

-(b) Ensure all curricula and standard operating procedures (SOP) for each HRT course are clearly annotated with identified risks.
+- (a) Validate and update the special course indicator (SCI) code within Corporate enterprise Training Activity Resource Systems (CeTARS) whenever HR courses are developed, modified, or when elements of risk are introduced into courses not previously considered HR courses. - (b) Ensure all curricula and standard operating procedures (SOP) for each HRT course are clearly annotated with identified risks.

-(c) Ensure LSs conduct formal training and HR evolutions following only approved course curricula, and only to the extent required to meet terminal objectives or graduation criteria.

-(d) Provide SMEs to assist NETC in the evaluation of the LS HRTS program and curricula, if requested.

-(e) Ensure safety requirements, control measures, and lessons learned are incorporated into the appropriate HRT curricula.

-(f) Identify student prerequisites for HRT courses that reflect physical, academic, and performance standards required for successful completion of courses.
-Ensure standards are reflected in the Catalog of Navy Training Courses (CANTRAC), along with the requirement for parent commands to complete any required medical screening of prospective students.

-(g) Update HRT curricula, as necessary, to comply with controlling technical directives.

-(h) Review and approve a core unique instructor training (CUIT) plan for the HR course being taught.
-Distribute to appropriate LSs.
+- (c) Ensure LSs conduct formal training and HR evolutions following only approved course curricula, and only to the extent required to meet terminal objectives or graduation criteria. - (d) Provide SMEs to assist NETC in the evaluation of the LS HRTS program and curricula, if requested. - (e) Ensure safety requirements, control measures, and lessons learned are incorporated into the appropriate HRT curricula. - (f) Identify student prerequisites for HRT courses that reflect physical, academic, and performance standards required for successful completion of courses.
+Ensure standards are reflected in the Catalog of Navy Training Courses (CANTRAC), along with the requirement for parent commands to complete any required medical screening of prospective students. - (g) Update HRT curricula, as necessary, to comply with controlling technical directives. - (h) Review and approve a core unique instructor training (CUIT) plan for each HR course, and distribute to appropriate LSs.
 Course curriculum model managers draft and maintain CUITs.
-CUIT plans will include:
+CUIT plans will include: - $\underline{1}$.

-$\underline{1}$.
 All requirements of the HR course screening and certification process.
-This must include, at a minimum, online service record review, medical and psychological screening, and commanding officer (CO) interview.

-2. Completion of command safety indoctrination.

-3. Cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) training from a recognized training authority such as the American Heart Association, American Red Cross, National Safety Council, etc.
+This must include, at a minimum, online service record review, medical and psychological screening, and commanding officer (CO) interview. - 2.
+Completion of command safety indoctrination. - $\underline{3}$.
+Cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) training from a recognized training authority such as the American Heart Association, American Red Cross, National Safety Council, etc.